john-/ArduinoTec-Pedals/documentation/AS5600_adapter_board/README.md

 AS5600
 ------
-This implementation uses an [AS5600](https://ams.com/en/AS5600) adaptor [board](https://ams.com/as5600adapterboard) to replace the Hall Effect sensors on the Fanatec CSPV1.
+This implementation uses an [AS5600](https://ams.com/en/AS5600) adaptor [board](https://ams.com/as5600adapterboard) to replace the Hall Effect sensor on the Fanatec CSPV1.

 The AS5600 supports analog, PWM and I2C outputs.
 ArduinoTec-Pedals supports the analog interface.